Here’s How You Can Prevent Dangerous Bloat in Your Dog

 GDV is quickly fatal and one of the leading causes of death in dogs of these breeds.
 During an episode of bloat, a dog’s stomach dilates and fills with air or fluid.
-Occasionally the condition stops there, but often it progresses into volvulus, full GDV.
+Occasionally, the condition stops there, but it often progresses into volvulus, full GDV.
 During this stage, the stomach twists upon itself.
 Bloat can kill a dog within hours if not treated immediately.
 The treatment for bloat is called a gastropexy.

 While the gastropexy is not effective at preventing bloat of the stomach (filling up with gas), it does prevent the life-threatening twisting of the stomach.
 And that’s a good thing.
 But Dr. Michael Willard, professor at Texas A&M University College of Veterinary Medicine & Biomedical Sciences adds an important caveat: “Prophylactic gastropexy may greatly lessen the risk of recurrence, but it does not completely eliminate it.”

 So, how much does preventative gastropexy lessen the risk?
 It can decrease the rate of recurrence from 55 percent to four percent.
 When it comes to determining if a prophylactic gastropexy is a good solution for your dog, your first stop should be your veterinarian.
 Talk with your vet about your concerns.
 They can help review your dog’s health and the potential occurrence and risk factors with you.

 Large-breed dogs have a 24 percent chance at developing GDV, and that risk increases with age.
 Dog breeds predisposed to bloat include Great Danes, St. Bernards, Weimaraners, Rottweilers, Irish Setters, Gordon Setters, Boxers, Standard Poodles, Basset Hounds, Doberman Pinschers, German Shepherds, Bloodhounds, Newfoundlands, and Old English Sheepdogs.

 Willard estimates the average cost of treating a GDV case with surgery to be between $2,000 and $5,000, but if there are complications, the cost could be much higher.
 Beyond the general risk of surgery and anesthesia, gastropexy is generally well tolerated by most dogs, though some dogs have experienced gastrointestinal issues.

 If you’re thinking about getting a gastropexy for your dog, seek an experienced veterinarian surgeon.
 Remember: If bloating of the stomach occurs in your dog, seek out veterinary attention immediately regardless of if your dog has had a gastropexy.
 It could save your pup’s life.